 Helping my husband—my eternal husband—with his tenure file, was not only important to him, but to our entire family.
 We do want him to still have a job at the end of the year, after all!
 But it was a way to show him how much I love him and want him to succeed.
 Besides, the poor man had been pulling all nighters pretty much all week what with trying to keep up with grading, teaching, and putting together his tenure.

 Sleeping is important to me—I’ve learned I’m not a peaceful person without it.
 This month I am focusing on getting enough of it and not pulling late nights myself no matter how much Stuff I Have To Do.

 Spending time with the girls yesterday while they were home from school was important.
 I took them each on a little mommy/daughter date to buy them new outfits for family photos and we had such a good time together!
 And even though I seem to spend a ridiculous amount of time in the car chauffeuring them around to their various activities it is a wonderful time to just be with my children and chat with them and strengthen our relationships.

 Then there’s the far-away orthodontist.
 It would be nice if my children didn’t need braces, but they do.
-It would also be nice if we didn’t live in such a remote area, but again, I do enjoy the drive down with Chloe because it’s a great time to really get to know her.
-And of all my children she is probably needing me the most right now, so being stuck alone with me in a car for four hours is really wonderful.
+It would also be nice if we didn’t live in such a remote area, but again, I do enjoy the drive down with my middle daughter because it’s a great time to really get to know her.
+Of all my children she is probably needing me the most right now, so being stuck alone with me in a car for four hours is really wonderful.